ChrispyChips/lighthouse-app/README.md

   3. Create the following file: src/templates/testPage.hbs - This is your main html file which will automatically be converted into testPage.html
   4. In your command line run: **npm run start**
   5. When your browser opens up navigate to your new page usually on http://localhost:8080/testPage.html (the localhost :8080 stuff might be different for you just go to your new page /testPage.html)
+  6. Adjust the src/manifest.json file to be more inline with your website / app.
+This is related to the service workers and Progressive Web App functionality.
-  6. Once finished developing your styles / functionality; In your command line run: **npm run build** which will output all files for you as to host anywhere you like.
+  7. Once finished developing your styles / functionality; In your command line run: **npm run build** which will output all files for you as to host anywhere you like.
 The files are found in /docs by default or can be change to /dist or any other output folder by editing the webpack.common.js file and webpack.prod.js file replacing all instances of /docs with /dist.

 ### Method 2
 **With a JSON file to be used in the html as a content source after API call.
 Leveraging handlebars / helpers for layout building using the content source.**